Matheus-Lima-Moreira/use-sound/README.md

 ```
 Warning !!
 This is only for TypeScript Howl issue workaround.
 Will only push for this update.
+Please watch http://github.com/joshwcomeau/use-sound for updates.
 ```
 # useSound